et-nik/fastdl-mm/README.md

 # Allowed file extensions.
 # Files with extensions not in this list can not be downloaded.
 allowedExtentions:
+  - bmp
+  - bsp
+  - gif
+  - jpeg
+  - jpg
   - lmp
   - lst
+  - mdl
+  - mp3
+  - png
-  - wad
+  - res
-  - bmp
+  - spr
   - tga
-  - jpg
-  - jpeg
-  - png
-  - gif
   - txt
+  - wad
+  - wav
   - zip
-  - bsp
-  - res
-  - wav
-  - mp3
-  - spr

 # Allowed paths.
 # Files from directories not in this list can not be downloaded.